nodemcu/nodemcu-firmware/docs/en/modules/node.md

 example multiple tasks can be posted in any task, but the highest priority is always delivered first.

+If the task queue is full then a queue full error is raised.

 ####Syntax
 `node.task.post([task_priority], function)`